International Journal of Veterinary Sciences and Animal Husbandry

 How to cite this article:

-KH Bulbul, D Choudhury, Rabeya Begam, K Roy and S Bora.
+KH Bulbul, D Choudhury, Rabeya Begam, K Roy, S Bora.
 The prospective of geographic information systems and satellite remote sensing in schistosomosis with especial reference to Assam.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2020; 5(4): 18-21.
+Int J Vet Sci Anim Husbandry 2020;5(4):18-21.